HacklifeBMC/Proj_CsharBMC/README.md

 Problem Statement

     Blood banks provide a vital service.
 People give blood to these banks, and in turn, this blood is used by patients in need of blood.
 People need blood for a variety of reasons and blood banks are incredibly important.
 Every two seconds someone is in need of blood according to the American Red Cross.
 People have specific blood types, which determine who they can give blood to and receive blood from.
 AB+ blood types are the universal receivers (can receive blood from anyone) and O- blood types are the universal donors (can donate blood to anyone).
-We have created a database by which donors, banks, and patients can be found along with important information about each group, such as disease, blood type, etc.
+I've created a database by which donors, banks, and patients can be found along with important information about each group, such as disease, blood type, etc.
-    In our first project, we created an ERD and schema for blood banks.
-In this project, we have refined our schema to meet the standards of BCNF.
-We have converted our queries into SQL and brought our database to life using Visual Studio, including a GUI.
-We have also expanded our schema to provide more information.
+    In my first project, I created an ERD and schema for blood banks.
+In this project, I have refined the schema to meet the standards of BCNF.
+I've converted queries into SQL and brought the database to life using Visual Studio, including a GUI.
+I've also expanded the schema to provide more information.

 Functional Dependencies and Schema Refinement